 Are you planning to visit Cuba?
-Select your country of residence to check automatically if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Cuba.
+Select your country of residence to check automatically if you need a power plug adapter or voltage converter in Cuba.

 In Cuba the power sockets are of type A, B, C and L. The standard voltage is 110 / 220 V and the standard frequency is 60 Hz.

 Which power plug sockets in Cuba?